Your Visit Is Confirmed — Let’s Help You Prepare

 • Arrive at your scheduled time (there is no waiting room).

-Inside the Clinic:
+Inside the Office:

-• You’ll have access to a private bathroom, changing area, nursing pillows, bottle warmer, and a heated/massage power recliner.
+You’ll have access to a private bathroom, changing area, nursing pillows, bottle warmer, and a heated/massage power recliner.

-Hospital Visit
+Hospital Consultations

 If you have a planned delivery and baby hasn’t arrived yet, please complete your intake, health history, and consent forms at least 24 hours before delivery.
 There’s no pressure to finish everything at once—your progress saves automatically, and anything that can’t be answered until after birth, we’ll fill in together during your visit.

-If you've just delivered", when you’re able, please sign your consent forms and share your baby’s birth weight along with any important details about your delivery or postpartum recovery.
+If you've just delivered, when you’re able, please sign your consent forms and share your baby’s birth weight along with any important details about your delivery or postpartum recovery.

 That’s truly all we need ahead of time.
 The rest we’ll learn by talking with you and observing during the consultation.

-We know these early hours are a beautiful, emotional whirlwind—if you’re not able to complete paperwork right away, please don’t stress.
+We know these early hours are a beautiful, emotional whirlwind, if you’re not able to complete paperwork right away, please don’t stress.
 We’re here to ease your load, not add to it.

 Feeding before your consultation: if possible, try not to feed your baby within one hour of our arrival so they’re willing to feed during the visit.